Members

 Undergraduate Student

-Janani is a sophomore from Green Bay, Wisconsin who is planning to double-major in Neurobiology and Psychology.
+Janani is from Green Bay, Wisconsin who is planning to double-major in Neurobiology and Psychology.
 She is pre-med and hopes to become a psychiatrist.
 Janani’s past research credentials include working in the Tiny Earth program, in which she studied the increased presence of antibiotics in the soil of Ayurvedic plants.
 In the SPAN lab, Janani studies neural processing of enhanced speech.
 In her free time, she enjoys being outdoors and fangirling over Percy Jackson.

 Ethan Xiong